Understanding the rights of Colorado drivers during DUI traffic stops

 Field sobriety tests

-When law enforcement officers pull drivers over for suspected DUI, they often ask the motorists to perform field sobriety, or roadside, tests.
+In a DUI traffic stop when law enforcement officers pull drivers over for suspected DUI, they often ask the motorists to perform field sobriety, or roadside, tests.
 These tests may include the horizontal gaze nystagmus, walk and turn, or one-leg stand.
 Under most circumstances, authorities utilize these tests as proof of a driver’s intoxication, and not to prove that they should be let go.

 Potentially incriminating, these tests are generally voluntary.
 This means that motorists do not have to perform them.
 Often, law enforcement will not notify drivers of this fact when asking them to participate.
 Even if a driver refuses to perform a roadside test, he or she may still be placed under arrest.
 In these cases, however, authorities typically have a tougher case to prove in court.